Arabic Chinese (Simplified) Dutch English French German Italian Japanese Portuguese Russian Spanish

 The Virginia Department of Business Assistance (DBA) Financial Services Division administers the programs of the Virginia Small Business Financing Authority (VSBFA), which is a statewide conduit issuer of industrial development bonds and is the vehicle through which DBA provides financial assistance to Virginia businesses.
 DBA staff work with businesses, bankers and other state agencies to provide direct funding and credit enhancements through a variety of financing programs for the benefit of eligible new and expanding businesses.

-Loan Guaranty Program
+Loan Guaranty Program (LGP)

 Economic Development Loan Fund (EDLF)

-With funding from the federal Economic Development Administration, the Economic Development Loan Fund (EDLF) is designed to fill the financing gap between private debt financing and private equity.
+The Virginia Small Business Financing Authority’s Economic Development Loan Fund (EDLF) is designed to fill the financing gap between private debt financing and private equity.
 Funds are available to economic development authorities and qualifying new and expanding businesses that are creating new jobs or saving “at risk” jobs.
 Businesses in designated economically distressed areas may qualify for higher loan amounts.
 Funds are also available to Virginia businesses which derive 15% or more of their revenues from defense-dependent activities and can demonstrate economic hardship related to defense downsizing.

-Childcare Financing Program
+Child Care Financing Program

 Eligible borrowers are any regulated child care center licensed by the Virginia Department of Social Services (DSS) or filed as religious-exempt with DSS; and Family Home Providers licensed by the Virginia DSS, registered through the Voluntary Registration Program, part of a Licensed Family Day Care System, or participating in the USDA Food Program.
 Eligible uses include quality enhancement projects or renovations and repairs necessary to comply with health and safety standards required by DSS; playground equipment and learning aids; and fixed assets that directly impact the health, safety and welfare of the children.